ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 For now, your applications have been running within the kubernetes clusters across different regions.
 To expose its public access of cluster and route access to corresponding application, Ingress resource will be created and configured.
 Either with Kubernetes cluster's ALB public IP or its Ingress Sub-domain, Global Load Balancer (GLB) in IBM Cloud Internet Services will be created to manage the traffic across multiple regions.
 The GLB utilizes an origin pool which allows for the traffic to be distributed to multiple origins.
 This way, it provides high availability and ensures the reliability of the applications cross multiple regions.

-### Take notes of Kubernetes cluster ALB IP, Ingress Sub-domain
+### Take notes of Kubernetes Cluster ALB IP, Ingress Sub-domain
 1. When Kubernetes cluster gets created, its Application Load Balancer(ALB) public IP, Sub-domain are generated automatically.
 Take notes of IP and sub-domain for each clusters.
 Kubernetes cluster name can be got via `bx cs clusters`
     ```bash
     bx cs albs -cluster <cluster-name>
     bx cs cluster-get <cluster-name>
     ```

-### create Global Load Balancer of Cloud Internet Services
+### Create Global Load Balancer of Cloud Internet Services
 {: #add_glb}

 #### Before creating a GLB, create a health check for the GLB.